DivyaJoshi24/CrimeReportingSystem/README.md

 # CrimeReportingSystem
-This is the repository that our team will use while developing our minor project , i.e. , Online Crime Reporting System Using Python.

 # Procedure to Run this project on your system:
 1. Download XAMPP and start Apache and MySQL server by going in XAMPP Control Panel.